Medal "For Military Service to Ukraine": Regulations on the medal

-The medal "For Military Service of Ukraine" can be awarded to foreign citizens and stateless persons.

-Awarding the medal "For Military Service of Ukraine" can be carried out posthumously.

-The medal "For Military Service of Ukraine" is awarded by the President of Ukraine or on his authority by the head of the relevant ministry.
+The medal "For Military Service of Ukraine" can be awarded to foreign citizens and stateless persons, and can be awarded posthumously.
+It is awarded by the President of Ukraine or on his authority by the head of the relevant ministry.

 The President of Ukraine may be deprived of the medal "For Military Service of Ukraine".

 Duplicates of the medal "For Military Service of Ukraine" and certificates to it are issued in accordance with the decision of the Commission on State Awards and Heraldry under the President of Ukraine at the expense of the recipient or free of charge.

-Description of the award of the President of Ukraine – the medal "For Military Service of Ukraine"
+Description of the medal

-The award of the President of Ukraine – the medal "For Military Service of Ukraine" is made of silver and has the shape of a wreath of oak leaves.
+The medal is made of silver and has the shape of a wreath of oak leaves.
 A composition with the image of military weapons and symbols (rocket, cannon, saber, battle antimony, flags, etc.) is superimposed on the wreath.
 All images are embossed.
 The diameter of the wreath is 40 mm.

 The reverse side of the medal is flat, with a relief number.

 The wreath is connected with a ring with an eyelet with a rectangular block covered with a ribbon.
 The lower part of the pad is shaped.
 Pad size: length – 45 mm, width – 28 mm.
 On the back of the pad – a clasp for attaching the medal to clothing.

-The ribbon of the medal "For Military Service of Ukraine" is silk moire, blue with a blue stripe in the middle and two yellow on the sides.
+The ribbon of the medal is silk moire, blue with a blue stripe in the middle and two yellow on the sides.
 The width of the tape is 28 mm.
 Width of strips: blue – 12 mm, yellow – 2 mm.

 The medal bar is a rectangular metal plate covered with a ribbon.
 The size of a lath: length – 12 mm, width – 24 mm.

 Sequence of placement of signs of state awards of Ukraine

-Medal "For Military Service of Ukraine" – on the left side of the chest after the badge of the Order "For Valiant Mining" I, II, III degrees.
+The Medal "For Military Service of Ukraine" is placed on the left side of the chest after the badge of the Order "For Valiant Mining" I, II, III degrees.